CONP-PCNO/conp-documentation/CONP_portal_tutorial.md

 If you have never used [Boutiques](https://boutiques.github.io) in the past, we recommend the following [tutorial](https://nbviewer.jupyter.org/github/boutiques/tutorial/blob/master/notebooks/boutiques-tutorial.ipynb#reusing_tools).

+###### Run the tool on HPCs

-Some tools and pipelines can also be run on HPCs via the CBRAIN infrastructure.
-In that case, the ‘Run on CONP Cloud’ container at the top of the tool/pipeline detailed page will contain a link to CBRAIN where the tool/pipeline can be run.
+Some tools and pipelines can also be run on HPCs via the CBRAIN infrastructure or in your Compute Canada account with Clowdr.

 ![SCREENSHOT of the CBRAIN link](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/img/CBRAIN_link_highlighted.png)

+The 'Click here to begin' link under the CBRAIN container will open a tab on your CBRAIN account.
+The 'Click here for instructions' link under the 'Run on HPCs with Clowdr' will open a new tab with the instructions to follow to deploy the tool/pipeline on your Compute Canada account.

 ## How can I upload my dataset?